 Dupain died in 1992, aged 81.
 He bequeathed his personal and exhibition archive to Jill White, his long-time friend and colleague.
 White's commitment continues today, through the publication and exhibition of Dupain's works.

-- 1999, Max Dupain's Sydney, State Library of New South Wales, Sydney.
+- State Library of New South Wales, Max Dupain - Modernist - Guide, 2007 Exhibition.

 - Crombie, Isobel (2004), Body culture: Max Dupain, photography and Australian culture, 1919-1939, Peleus Press in association with the National Gallery of Victoria, Victoria.